 ARTICLE 3 DOMAIN LICENSES

 3.1 Grant of License.
-As of the Effective Date, Licensor hereby grants Licensee, and Licensee hereby accepts, a worldwide, exclusive, royalty-free, fully-paid right and license (including a right to sublicense in accordance with Section 9.7 below) to use the IANA Domains and to create subdomains thereunder, subject to Section 3.3 below, solely in connection with the provision and marketing of the IANA Services.
+As of the Effective Date, Licensor hereby grants Licensee, and Licensee hereby accepts, a worldwide, exclusive, royalty-free, fully-paid right and license (including a right to sublicense in accordance with Section 9.7 below) to use the IANA Domains and to create subdomains thereunder, subject to Section 3.3 below, solely in connection with the provision and marketing of the Relevant IANA Services.

 3.2 Technical Contact.
 Licensor hereby designates Licensee as the technical contact for the IANA Domains during the term of this Agreement.
 Licensee’s obligations as technical contact for the IANA Domains are set forth in Exhibit E.

 3.3 Subdomains.
 All subdomains of the IANA Domains existing as of the Effective Date are approved for use by Licensee in connection with the licenses granted hereunder.
-Licensee shall only create subdomains when necessary to fulfill its obligations to perform IANA Services under the Service Agreement, Licensee will notify Licensor if there is an intended usage of a Licensed Mark within that subdomain (excluding the domain itself).
+Licensee shall only create subdomains when necessary to fulfill its obligations to perform IANA Services under the Service Agreement.
+Licensee will notify Licensor if there is an intended usage of a Licensed Mark within that subdomain (excluding the domain itself).

 ARTICLE 4 OWNERSHIP